Disposal Guidelines and Procedures for Georgia Depository Libraries

 - Large runs of volume/issue numbers for the same SuDoc stem in any format may be listed as ranges using the various “Pub.
 Start” and “Pub.
 End” columns, provided a note is included when a range is incomplete.

 - Items that meet the Substitution Guidelines to Replace Tangible Materials with Online Equivalents should be indicated by including the URL of the online equivalent in the Comment column of the Import List template.

 - When items are claimed an automatic email will be sent, indicating the items in question and the contact information for the requesting institution.
 When sending requested items to UGA, include a copy of the request e-mail you receive from the ASERL site.

 Offering discarded materials to libraries outside of Georgia

 After a notification has been received that materials have expired from the database, libraries are encouraged to offer their discards to libraries outside of the Southeast, particularly if lists include older (pre-1950) documents.
-Offers can be posted to any or all of following national databases and listservs.
-Please note that each database or listserv has unique rules and requirements for posting and offering discarded materials; make sure to read the instructions before posting.
+Offers can be posted to any of the following: